Hiking in the Grandes Rousses massif

 The Alps are the largest mountain range in western Europe and stretch for approximately 1200km through France, Switzerland, Italy, Liechtenstein, Austria, Germany, Slovenia and Monaco.
 The highest peak in the range is Mont Blanc (4810m) which sits on the border of France and Italy.
 The range contains 128 peaks over 4000m above sea level.

 The Alps were formed tens of millions of years ago by the collision of the African and Eurasian tectonic plates.
 Sedimentary rock from the ocean floor was forced upwards to form the mountains we see today.
 Many of the peaks are comprised of a mix of rock from Africa, Europe and the ocean floor, mixed together as the land masses collided and folded over.
-The Alps are often divided into two sections, the western Alps and Eastern Alps.
-The western Alps are higher while the eastern range is much longer and broader.
+The Alps are often divided into two sections, the Western Alps and Eastern Alps, defined by the Splügen Pass on the Swiss-Italian border, together with the Rhine to the north and Lake Como in the south.
+The Western Alps are higher while the Eastern range is much longer and broader.

 Our blog